Published · Updated ·

 Our Top Pick: UndetectedGPT

-Since [Turnitin](/blog/turnitin-ai-detection-guide) launched dedicated AI bypasser and humanizer detection on August 27, 2025, the bar has risen even further.
+Since Turnitin launched dedicated AI bypasser and humanizer detection in August 2025, the bar has risen even further.
 Turnitin specifically trained their system to catch text processed through humanizer tools.
 A tool that was already failing at detection bypass (like Grammarly's humanizer) has zero chance now.
 UndetectedGPT's pattern-level restructuring works at a deeper level than what Turnitin's new system targets.

 The tool also offers multiple humanization modes tailored to different use cases: academic, blog, general.
 You're not stuck with a one-size-fits-all button.
 Need Turnitin-proof academic writing?
 There's a mode for that.
 Light cleanup for a LinkedIn post?
 Dial it down.